benlund/roc/README.md

 ROC::Hash#to_hash

+Methods that are delegated (see below) are delgated to the objects returned by these calls.

+ROC::Set.to_set will also work, returning a [Ruby Standard Libarary Set](http://www.ruby-doc.org/stdlib/libdoc/set/rdoc/classes/Set.html).
+Why is this not the default Ruby type to delegate to?
+It's assumed that you're more likely to do set operations as Redis commands, and just want the resulting list of values returned.
+Note that the [Ruby Standard Libarary Sorted Set](http://www.ruby-doc.org/stdlib/libdoc/set/rdoc/classes/SortedSet.html) class is not suitable for delgating to since it sorts the values themselves, not based on separate scores.

 ## Delegation, Shortcuts and Masking

-ROC classes mimic as closely as possible their nearest Ruby equivalents according to the following principles:
+ROC classes mimic as closely as possible their nearest Ruby Standard Library equivalents according to the following principles:

 ### Non-destructive methods